ahlstromcj/seq66/README.md

-# README for Seq66 0.99.6 2023-06-01
+# README for Seq66 0.99.6 2023-06-02

 __Seq66__: MIDI sequencer/live-looper with a hardware-sampler grid interface;
-pattern banks and triggers, and playlists for song management; a scale and chord-aware piano-roll; song layout for creative composition; and control/status via MIDI automation for live performance.
+pattern banks, triggers, and playlists for song management; scale and chord aware piano-roll; song layout for creative composition; and control/status via MIDI automation for live performance.
 Mute-groups enable/disable multiple patterns at once.
 Supports the Non/New Session Manager; can also run headless.
 Works in a space as small as 725x500 pixels (less if window decoration removed).